Discrete-Continuous Smoothing and Mapping: Related Work

-The class of approaches addressing hybrid estimation by enumerating and systematically pruning solutions to the discrete states are referred to as \emph{multi-hypothesis methods}.
+\textbf{Multi-Hypothesis Methods.} The class of approaches addressing hybrid estimation by enumerating and pruning solutions to the discrete states are referred to as \emph{multi-hypothesis methods}.
 These methods appeared in classical detection and tracking problems \cite{reid1979algorithm} and early SLAM applications \cite{cox1994modeling}.
-In the event that bounds on solution quality can be attained, the ``branch and bound'' paradigm can be used to prune solutions without the risk of eliminating optimal solutions, which is commonly applied in the setting of data association (e.g. \cite{neira2001data, wang2018robust}).

-MH-iSAM2 \cite{hsiao2019mh} extends the capabilities of iSAM2 \cite{Kaess12ijrr} to the case where measurements between continuous variables may have ambiguity, which can be represented by the introduction of discrete hypotheses.
-It does so by retaining a hypothesis tree, which the authors show can be constructed and updated in an incremental fashion, like iSAM2, making the solver efficient.
+MH-iSAM2 \cite{hsiao2019mh} extends the capabilities of iSAM2 \cite{Kaess12ijrr} to the case where measurements between continuous variables may have ambiguity, which can be represented by the introduction of discrete variables.
+MH-iSAM2 maintains a hypothesis tree, which can be constructed and updated in an incremental fashion, like iSAM2, making the solver efficient.
 The types of ambiguities they consider can all be represented as factors in a factor graph where the discrete variables are all conditionally independent.
 This limits application to scenarios where individual discrete variables can be \emph{decoupled}.
-However, correlations between discrete variables may arise in problem settings as diverse as switching systems (Figure \ref{fig:graph-examples}; see also \cite{jiang2021imhs}), outlier rejection,\footnote{Though we do not explore the issue of outlier rejection problems with correlations, the interested reader may see \citet{lajoie2019modeling} for a formulation in the setting of SLAM.}, and as we explore in Section \ref{sec:semantic-slam}, semantic SLAM.
-Furthermore, in order to retain computational efficiency, MH-iSAM2, like all multi-hypothesis methods, must prune hypotheses, which risks the deletion of hypotheses that would have later become high-probability modes.

-iMHS \cite{jiang2021imhs} takes a qualitatively similar approach to MH-iSAM2 to perform smoothing in discrete-continuous models, effectively running multiple smoothers in parallel.
+However, correlations between discrete variables may arise in problem settings as diverse as switching systems (Figure \ref{fig:graph-examples}; see also \cite{jiang2021imhs}), outlier rejection,\footnote{Though we do not explore the issue of outlier rejection problems with correlations, the interested reader may see \citet{lajoie2019modeling} for a formulation in the setting of SLAM.} and as we explore in Section \ref{sec:semantic-slam}, semantic SLAM.
+In order to retain computational efficiency, MH-iSAM2, like all multi-hypothesis methods, must prune hypotheses, which risks the deletion of hypotheses that would have later become high-probability modes. iMHS \cite{jiang2021imhs} takes a qualitatively similar approach to MH-iSAM2, but focus on the problem of smoothing in dynamic hybrid models, exploiting the specific temporal structure of this problem setting.
 Their approach extends to the setting where correlations among discrete variables are present.
 Like MH-iSAM2, however, the efficiency of iMHS rests on the ability to prune incorrect modes.